Dominik7131/Conceptual-Modeling-LLM-Assistant/frontend/conceptual-model-editor-assistant/README.md

         npm start

-- or build the app for production
+- build the app for production

         npm run build